blackhox/manual/Monitoring.md

 It won't solve every possible security problem, but it's better than doing nothing at all.

 ***sudo apt-get update -y && sudo apt-get upgrade -y && sudo apt install fail2ban -y***

+During the installation of updates to these packages, you may occasionally see a purple screen.
+Just press the ENTER button.
+After updating the Linux OS, create the prometheus user that will be used to run Prometheus.